danwin007/seattle-301n16/labs/lab-03/README.md

 Space for Lab 03

-Coding Partners: Daniel Nguyen, Krystal Madrinan
+Coding Partners: Daniel Nguyen, Krystal Madrinan *making edits to get a clean PR in*

 # Feature 1 - Pagination
 Number and name of feature: ________________________________